Be our guest: It’s all five-star service in this decadent countdown of the world’s most expensive luxury hotels.

 Interior:

-The floors decking the Emirates Palace are made from the marble imported from 13 different countries, and sit underneath over 1,000 crystal chandeliers.
+The floors decking the Emirates Palace are made from marble imported from 13 different countries and sit underneath over 1,000 crystal chandeliers.

 Atlantis Resort – Paradise Beach Dr, Suite 19, Paradise Island, Bahamas

 The Atlantis Paradise Island resort was built as a tribute to the legendary lost city of the same name.
 It is a 141-acre premier luxury resort and one of the finest, not just in the Bahamas but in the Caribbean as a whole.
-It’s the Royal Towers Bridge Suite, which joins the two buildings and can be found on the 23rd floor, that is the really smart part of the hotel.
-Spanning ten plush rooms, topped by 12-foot high ceilings and full sized windows, and a grand piano.
+It’s the Royal Towers Bridge Suite, which joins the two buildings and can be found on the 23rd floor, which is the really smart part of the hotel.
+Spanning ten plush rooms, topped by 12-foot high ceilings, full-sized windows, and a grand piano.
 The suit, one of the most expensive in the world, also has twin entertainment centres, a formal dining room with a 22-karat gold chandelier, whirlpool tubs, and a permanent staff of seven to cater to your every whim and fancy around the clock.

 Interior:

-The walls are laced with painted stencilling, tickled with gold glitter, while the intricate architectural detail creates an air of elegance and grandeur.
-The grand foyer boasts marble flooring throughout and gold edged mirror with a powder bath.
+The walls are laced with painted stencilling and tickled with gold glitter, while the intricate architectural detail creates an air of elegance and grandeur.
+The grand foyer boasts marble flooring throughout and a gold-edged mirror with a powder bath.

 Palms Casino Resort – 4321 W Flamingo Rd, Las Vegas, NV 89103, United States

 Over its long history, the Las Vegas Palms has established a name for itself as one of the casino hotels that truly caters to high rollers.
-The luxury rooftop suites are where it really excels, however, especially the cool Hugh Hefner Sky Villa which costs around $40,000 a night.
-You can fit a party of around 250 people in there and thrillingly boasts a huge rooftop Jacuzzi that hangs directly above The Strip.
+The luxury rooftop suites are where it really excels, however, especially the cool Hugh Hefner Sky Villa, which costs around $40,000 a night.
+You can fit a party of around 250 people in there, and it thrillingly boasts a huge rooftop Jacuzzi that hangs directly above The Strip.
 The effects are completed by a private glass elevator, rotating bed, gym, sauna, media room, full bar, and more.
 Perfect before you head downstairs to the wonderful 95,000-square-foot casino below.
-The casino finds time to include everything you could want from a casino, from the latest and loosest slots to all the classic casino games, like slots and blackjack.

 Interior:

-Famed for its spacious and sophisticated interiors, the hotel suites are a minimum of nine-foot, layered with hardwood and marble floors.
+Famed for its spacious and sophisticated interiors, the hotel suites are a minimum of nine feet, layered with hardwood and marble floors.

 The Westin Excelsior – Via Vittorio Veneto, 125, 00187 Roma, Italy